Kshitijvats1/CODTECH-Task1/README.md

 Gallery and New Arrivals: Sections for promotional content and seasonal collections.
 Footer: Contains links to company information, useful links, product categories, and social media icons.
 ## Technologies Used
-HTML5: For structuring the content of the website.
+HTML5: For structuring the content of the website. <br />
-CSS3: For styling the website, including responsive design with media queries.
+CSS3: For styling the website, including responsive design with media queries.<br />
-JavaScript: For interactive features such as the slider and dynamic content updates.
+JavaScript: For interactive features such as the slider and dynamic content updates.<br />
-Getting Started
-To get a local copy of the project up and running, follow these instructions:

 ### Usage
-View Products: Browse through different Nike sneaker products in the slider.
+View Products: Browse through different Nike sneaker products in the slider. <br />
-Search: Use the search bar to find specific products.
+Search: Use the search bar to find specific products. <br />
-Select and Customize: Choose different colors and sizes for the products.
+Select and Customize: Choose different colors and sizes for the products. <br />
-Checkout: Add products to the cart and proceed with the checkout process.
+Checkout: Add products to the cart and proceed with the checkout process. <br />